NORWALK RIVER VALLEY TRAIL:

 For Calf Pasture Beach; Turn left on Cemetery St to Gregory Blvd.
 At the traffic circle follow Cafe Pasture Beach Rd south to the Park entrance after 1.8 miles.
 Parking Fee.

-From Route 7 northbound take exit 1 to Belden Ave and turn right.
+From Route 7 Northbound take exit 1 to Belden Ave and turn right.
 Next, turn right on Byington PI, then right alongside Union Park.
 To reach Mathews Park continue along Belden Ave which becomes West Ave.
 The park entrance will be on your left.

-From Route 7 southbound take exit 1 to Van Buren Ave and head left.
+From Route 7 Southbound take exit 1 to Van Buren Ave and head left.
 Next, turn left on Union Park S, then left alongside Union Park.
 To reach Mathews Park continue along Van Buren Ave to Connecticut Ave.
 Turn left and travel underneath Route 7.
 The park entrance is on your right.

-The planned Norwalk River Esplanade is a paved trail running along the eastern side of the Norwalk River.
-The trail is currently disjointed and not complete.
+The Norwalk River Valley Trail (NRVT) will provide a 30 mile route for cyclists, hikers, and walkers from Calf Pasture Beach in Norwalk, North, to Danbury.
+For more information visit; NRVT .
+The planned Norwalk River Esplanade is a paved trail running North-South, along the Eastern Side of the Norwalk River.
+This trail is currently disjointed and not complete.

 Norwalk Section:

-Continue North along the paved trail where it travels underneath I-95 to Science Rd.
+Continuing North, along the paved Norwalk River Valley Trail where it travels underneath I-95 to Science Rd.
 Head left across the RR tracks to Crescent St. Across the street is Pine Island Historic Cemetery.
-Head right on Crescent St where you'll pick up the paved trail on your left as it travels through Devon's Place playground in Mathews Park.
-Pass by the tennis courts on your left and the Mathews Park parking lot on your right before crossing a park road and passing by a wooden sculptured map board made by the Norwalk River Water Assoc.
+Head right on Crescent St where you'll pick up the paved trail on your left as it travels West, through Devon's Place playground in Mathews Park.
+Pass by the tennis courts on your left and the Mathews Park parking lot on your right before crossing a park road and passing by a wooden sculptured Map Board made by the Norwalk River Water Assoc.
 Travel past the Lockwood-Mathews Mansion Museum on your right before coming to West Ave.

 Head right past the Visitor Center/restrooms and you'll come to the parks entrance after 3.7 miles.